INNOVINATI/microwler/README.md

 Optionally, you can also:
 - define selectors using `lxml` (XPath & CSS)
+- define custom export plugins
 - cluster results by URL (coming soon)
-- define custom export plugins (coming soon)
 - crawl dynamic pages using `Selenium` (coming soon)

 ## Inspiration